-1 Introduction
+1 INTRODUCTION

 Since the discovery of the molecular basis of genes, the time devoted to mapping has dramatically increased, reaching its apogee with the advent of whole genome sequence projects.
-Although the complete sequence provides the ultimate map of a genome, the problem of constructing a map from experimental data remains an active area of research [5,8,15,19].
+Although the complete sequence provides the ultimate map of a genome, the problem of constructing a map from experimental data remains an active area of research (Bø et al., 2002; Crane and Crane, 2004; Mester et al., 2003; Wu et al., 2003).
 Maps are key to the study of organisms that are not planned to be sequenced in the near future.
-In addition, the availability of detailed maps offers great advantage in the process of whole genome sequencing [10].
+In addition, the availability of detailed maps offers great advantage in the process of whole genome sequencing (Havlak et al., 2004).
 The production of whole genome sequences therefore doesn't dismiss the need for gene mapping.
 It suggests however alternative mapping strategies.
-Having in hand the exhaustive gene catalog of a completely sequenced genome makes it possible to take advantage of the conservation of chromosome segments with a related genome of interest.
-This approach, also called comparative mapping, has been extensively used for many years as a guideline for the construction of maps in animals as well as in plants [7,17].
-The comparative mapping strategy is also of great value in the context of whole genome sequence assembly [10,18].
+Having in hand the exhaustive gene catalog of a completely sequenced genome, makes it possible to take advantage of the conservation of chromosome segments with a related genome of interest.
+This approach, also called comparative mapping, has been extensively used for many years as a guideline for the construction of maps in animals as well as in plants (Bowers et al., 2005; O'Brien et al., 1990).
+The comparative mapping strategy is also of great value in the context of whole genome sequence assembly (Havlak et al., 2004; Pop et al., 2004).

 We propose here a novel approach to gene mapping, in the context of radiation hybrid (RH) mapping, provided that a closely related completely sequenced genome is available.
-Unlike previous approaches, the map of a reference organism is used at the very first step of marker ordering for the construction and evaluation of the candidate maps.
+Unlike the traditional approach, the map of the reference organism is used at the very first step of marker ordering for the construction and evaluation of the candidate maps.
 Although devised in the context of RH mapping, we believe that the proposed method applies equally to other mapping strategies such as genetic mapping.
 Sections 2 and 3 describe a new statistical model that takes into account both the experimental RH data and the order in a related organism.
 Section 4 deals with the algorithmic aspects of searching the space of all possible maps, trying to find the best one according to the predefined criterion, without evaluating the $\frac{n!}{2}$ possible marker orders.
 Finally, the interest of this approach is evaluated on both simulated and real data, showing a significant improvement in map quality over the traditional approach.